Pxomox-Astronomy-Lab/proxmox-astronomy-lab/README.md

 ## **🔐 Secure Research Lab – Remote Access for External Collaboration**

-One of the **unique aspects** of this lab is that it’s not just for personal research—it also functions as a **secure research platform** that allows external users to **collaborate, test, and run workloads remotely**.
+One of the **unique aspects** of this lab is that it's not just for personal research—it also functions as a **secure research platform** that allows external users to **collaborate, test, and run workloads remotely**.

 🔹 **External users** can: